About

 2023 Movahed, Masoud., & Hirsh, Elizabeth.
 “Mobilizing Equal Employment Rights: The Social and Political Determinants of Discrimination Complaints,” The Sociological Quarterly, 64(2), 296–319.

 2022 Movahed, Masoud., & Hirsh, Elizabeth.
 The Regional Determinants of Collective Action in the Era of American Resistance.
-Interface: A Journal For and About Social Movements14(1):81 – 100.
+Interface: A Journal for and about Social Movements14(1):81 – 100.

 2020 Movahed, Masoud.
 “Industrializing an Oil-Based Economy: Evidence from Iran’s Automobile Industry,” Journal of International Development, 32:1148–1170.